balupton/plant-vs-animal-products/README.md

 - [Watch the "Food Inc." documentary to see the problems with GMOs](http://balupton.tumblr.com/post/76721042870/the-documentary-food-inc-is-the-best-resource)

 ### Non-Organics, Monocultures and Bees
 @TODO Talk about non-organic food, trademarked life and patent infrigement against farmers, and how monocultures are killing the bees.

 ## Ethical
 [This is just a small summary, get the complete ethical listing.](http://balupton.tumblr.com/tagged/ethics)

 ### Meat, Diary, Eggs, Fur, Leather, Science, Strays, Entertainment
-Fish, cows, pigs, chickens, just like any other sentient being all feel pain, fear, and terror just like the rest of us.
+Fish, cows, pigs, chickens, dogs, cats, just like all animals they all feel pain, fear, and terror just like us humans.
 If you kill them, it is murder, and at the scales it is conducted, it is the world's largest holocaust, every single day.

 - [Watch the video that started the live export ban "Stories from Indonesia - Live Export Investigation" for letting us realise that non-human animals are people fighting for their lives](http://balupton.tumblr.com/post/64768987175/stories-from-indonesia-live-export-investigation)
 - [Watch the "Earthlings" documentry to realise the horror of the animal industry that we cause](http://balupton.tumblr.com/post/64768876126/earthlings-full-length-documentary)

 ### Dairy, Milk, Cheese, Whey
 Milk-cows on average live 4 years out of there 20 year lifecycle due to the extreme strain non stop milk producing has on their body.
 They are also forcibly impregnated to keep them producing milk and as such have their baby's taken from them at birth (who then are enslaved into the milk industry, or improsened to wind up slaughtered for their meat) something the cow's literally scream about for days.
 Despite all of the cow's hormones you ingest when drinking milk, as well as the protein problems (discussed in health section), milk is also legally allowed to have a droplet of pus in it for each glass, yummy.

 - [Watch Gary Yourofsky's "The Greatest Talk You'll Ever Hear" to make the connection](http://balupton.tumblr.com/post/64768966299/best-speech-you-will-ever-hear-gary-yourofsky)

 ### Cheese
 Unless otherwise stated, cheeses require taking an enzyme (rennet) from the stomachs of calves (often once they have been slaughtered for meat produce).